Sbanks2/SQL_Bike_Share/README.md

 #### Analysis #1: *How are each of the bikes being used by member type?*

-##### The number of rides by bike type and member type with num_rides as comma-separated values for readability will be viewed next to see how annual members and casual riders are using the different bikes.
+##### The number of rides by bike type and member type, with num_rides as comma-separated values for readability, will be viewed next to see how annual members and casual riders are using the different bikes.
 <br>
 ```
 SELECT rideable_type,